UPDATED · News · 18 Jun 2026 · Daniel Reid For our 2026 take on this story, see The best laptop for UK photo and video work in….

 Is the £500 jump for 4GB worth it

-Here is what they are not telling you in the launch copy: PC Guide flagged that the 12GB lands more than 70 per cent above the 8GB, and that £500 premium buys you exactly 4GB more VRAM.
+Here is what the launch copy glosses over: the 12GB lands more than 70 per cent above the 8GB — £1,199 against £699 on frame.work/gb — and that £500 premium buys you exactly 4GB more VRAM.
 Not more cores you can lean on, not a meaningfully higher clock in everyday use.
 Four gigabytes.
 Whether that is money well spent depends entirely on whether your work is VRAM-bound.

 For raster gaming, it largely is not.
 The extra VRAM rarely changes frame rates at the resolutions this class of laptop runs.
 For creators, the calculus flips.
 Large video timelines with multiple 4K or higher tracks, heavy colour work in DaVinci Resolve Studio, and complex 3D scenes will all spill past 8GB and start swapping, which tanks performance.
 If that is your day job, the 12GB is headroom you will actually use.
 If you mostly game and occasionally edit, the 8GB is the smarter £699.